The Son of a Kapenta: Singles

 On September 18, 2011, Brymo released the album's lead single "Ara", which was produced by the record producing duo Legendury Beatz.
-"Ara" loosely translates to Wonder and was written six months after he recorded "Good Morning".
-Brymo recorded the song while being under pressure from Chocolate City to submit a single.
-The accompanying music video for "Ara" was directed by the production company Aje Filmworks.
+"Ara" loosely translates to Wonder and was written six months after the singer recorded "Good Morning".
+Brymo recorded the track while being under pressure from Chocolate City to submit a single.
+The accompanying music video for "Ara" was filmed by the production company Aje Filmworks.
 The video was primarily shown in monochrome with occasional bursts of color.
 Brymo won Best Recording of the Year and was nominated for Best Vocal Performance (Male) for "Ara" at The Headies 2012.

 On April 16, 2012, Brymo released "Good Morning" as the album's second single.
-Its music video was also directed by Aje Filmworks and released on 30 July 2012.
+The song's music video was also filmed by Aje Filmworks and released on 30 July 2012.
 "Good Morning" was nominated for Best Recording of the Year at The Headies 2013.
 The album's third single, "Go Hard", was released on September 26, 2012.
 Written by Brymo and produced by Jesse Jagz, the song has elements of Azonto and was described as an "energetic dance song".
 On March 28, 2013, Brymo released a documentary-style video for "Omoge Campus", which was filmed in Ibadan.
 The video depicts the story of a NYSC member who misses his significant other.

 Composition

 Conceptually, The Son of a Kapenta is composed of three chapters: Birth, Dealer and Lover.
-The songs "1986", "Life is too Short", "Ara", and "Now Now" all fall within the Birth category; the tracks "Go Hard", "Omoge Campus", "Rendezvous", and "Akara" fall under Dealer.
-The album's remaining tracks fit into the Lover category.
-On the opener "1986", Brymo is reminiscent about the sacrifices his mother made for him and the pain she went through giving birth to him.
+The Birth chapter includes the songs "1986", "Life is too Short", "Ara", and "Now Now".
+Tracks such as "Go Hard", "Omoge Campus", "Rendezvous", and "Akara" fall under Dealer.
+The album's remaining songs fit into the Lover chapter.
+On the album's opener "1986", Brymo remembers the sacrifices his mother made for him and the pain she went through giving birth to him.
 The Mikky Me Joses-produced track "Life is too Short" is a fusion of pop and EDM.
-The infectious track "Ara" fuses Afrobeat and techno.
+"Ara" fuses Afrobeat and techno.

 In the Jesse Jagz-assisted track "Now Now", Brymo wants his blessings to occur quickly.
 The hip-hop-influenced track "Go Hard" is reminiscent of Timbaland & Magoo's "Drop".
 In the highlife-inspired track "Omoge Campus", Brymo sings about the love he has for a girl on campus.
 In "If You Were Mine", he wonders if his love interest will catch him when he falls.
 The dance track "Your Love" has an electro-pop feel.
 "See Me" has elements of rock music.
 The DMM Oluremi-produced track "We All Need Something" discusses what it takes to be human.